yuukiii/es-cqrs-axon/README.md

 **You better run eval "$(docker-machine env default)", to copy environment variables of virtual machine into the terminal**

-Then you can see the running containers through following command.
+Then you can see the running containers by runing the following command.

 ```
 docker ps